felavila/qumas/docs/source/getting_started.rst

 Installation
 ------------

-Install QuMA locally using the following command:
+Install qumas locally using the following command:

 .. code-block:: shell